Hockey jersey: Counterfeits

+Hip-hop and music culture

 In the mid 1990's hockey jerseys became popular in Hip-Hop culture.
 The first major appearance is from Snoop Dogg in his Gin and Juice music video.
 In it he is seen wearing a Pittsburgh Penguins jersey with "Gin and Juice" and the number 94 on the back.
 In other scenes in the music video he is wearing Springfield Indians jersey.
 In an interview with the Athletic, when asked why he chose to wear them, Snoop Dogg responded "I always thought that the hockey jerseys were fashionable and a good fit.
 No one in rap was really reppin them."

-Hockey Jerseys also appeared in multiple other music videos from artists such as Nas in "The World is Yours", A Tribe Called Quest in "Oh My God", LL Cool J in "Hey Lover", and Smif-N-Wessun in "BuckTown" and "Let's get it on."
+Hockey Jerseys also appeared in multiple other music videos during this time from artists such as Nas in "The World is Yours", A Tribe Called Quest in "Oh My God", LL Cool J in "Hey Lover", and Smif-N-Wessun in "BuckTown" and "Let's get it on."
 Tupac Shakur was seen wearing a Detroit Red Wings jersey in an infamous photo and video of him spitting at reporters while appearing to court.